programystic-dev/top-hits/README.md

 Crossbrowser support is included in Create React App.
 App was tested on Chrome, Firefox, Safari and Edge.

+Used setTimeout() to show an animation of Loader ♪ ♫ ♬

 ## Tools

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).